ovidiuvio/www.vsdebug.pro/pages/tutorials/dumpsharpbytes.md

 ```
 </div>

-The `dumpmem` utility uses the Visual Studio debugger interface to automatically evaluate
-the address of `&bytes[0]`
+The [dumpmem](/pages/docs/dumpmem.html) utility uses the Visual Studio debugger interface to evaluate the address of `&bytes[0]`

-The `hexdump` command (very similar to dumpmem) can be used to dump bytes in hex format in a text file
+The [hexdump](/pages/docs/hexdump.html) command (very similar to dumpmem) can be used to dump bytes in hex format in a text file

 <div class="code-box">
 ```